hannahbennett27/BE-FT-Northcoders-News/README.md

 $ npm test
 ```

-Each test `describe` block is designed to test a unique API endpoint, with each internal `it` test designed to test each request type ('GET', 'POST', etc) and ensure that all potential user errors are handled appropriately.
+Each test `describe` block is designed to test a unique API endpoint, with each internal `it` statement designed to test each request type ('GET', 'POST', etc) and ensure that all potential user errors are handled appropriately.

-To run a separate `describe` block or an individual `it` test, append `only` to the requried test:
+To run a separate `describe` block or an individual `it` test, append `only` to the required test:

 ```javascript
 describe.only("...");